oykudenizbozkurt/tiny-graphics-js/README.md

 __References__

-Thanks very much to the TAs and professors for supplying the template code and library functions.
+Thanks very much to the TAs and the professor for supplying the template code and library functions.

 __Image sources:__